Inlay Adhesive Bridges

 The pontic appears to emerge from beneath the tissue, The papillae are full and correct height, although on close examination one can see that the papilla lack facial bulk.

-Compared to an implant; cost,hygiene, difficulty
+Comparison to an implant; cost,hygiene, difficulty of execution

 This simple but essentially sophisticated restoration provides the patient with a flossable, attractive and conservative tooth replacement at about 10 to 15% of the cost of implant therapy.
 The pontic is flossed in much the same way as an implant, by forming a crossed loop around it like a tourniquet and sliding it subgingivally down the neck of the pontic.